Ancient DNA Reveals a Completely Unknown Population of Native Americans - Slashdot

 Apparently it is news to people that the Irish have Semitic and North African admixture, that Slavs are a quarter Asian, and that all of Southern Europe is shot through with Mediterranean outliers.

-The Celto-Semitic Sprachbund (Score:2)
+The Celto-Semitic Sprachbund (Score:4, Informative)

 Apparently it is news to people that the Irish have Semitic and North African admixture